 Articles

-Ireland looks on the bright side of life Posted over 10 years ago
+Ireland looks on the bright side of life Posted about 11 years ago

 The shift in subject matter is as subtle as the lurch from summer to autumn, if a little more condensed.
 Just a week ago, the European focus was on reviewing the opening two weekends of Heineken Cup drama, but now we find ourselves anticipating the November internationals with excitement.
 The visits of Southern Hemisphere powers New Zealand, Samoa and Australia will be as fascinating as ever.